 Why It Matters

-When materials aren’t selected early enough, construction can stall while waiting for key components to arrive.
-Even if the structure of the home is ready, progress may pause until those items are delivered.
+When materials aren’t selected early enough, such as tile and plumbing fixtures, aspects of your construction can stall while waiting for key components to arrive.
+Even if the structure of the home is ready, progress may pause until those items are selected and delivered.

-These types of delays are a frequent cause of remodeling schedule disruptions, especially in high-end projects where many elements are made to order.
+These types of delays are a frequent cause of remodeling schedule disruptions, especially in a well-managed project where things move quickly.
+Without that information early in the process when it's needed, projects will quickly go sideways.

 How Proper Planning Helps